quajak/site/content/authors/admin/_index.md

     url: https://www.utoronto.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Studying computer science and math with research interests in reinforcement learning and geometric deep learning.
+bio: Computer Science PhD Student working on Robotics

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Reinforcement Learning
+  - Robotics
-  - Geometric Deep Learning
+  - Large Models

 # Education to show in About widget
 education: